-No other developed alleys exist in unincorporated Boulder County, which allows for some discretion in design and features.
 A private access road template shown in the MultiModal Transportation Standards (July, 2012) requires two 9-foot driving lanes, with minor shouldering (see Figure 3, below).
 As unauthorized maintenance has occurred on the alley over time, any future improvements are required to improve drainage.
 This work will require some width reduction in the driving surface.
-As such, a narrower section of road is possible in order to provide for possible buffering and pedestrian use within the alley.
+As such, a narrower section of road is possible in order to provide for possible buffering and traffic calming (slowing) within the alley.
 Ideally, the template and construction could match the appearance of the alley west of Franklin Street.

-Air quality requirements dictate dust mitigation for roads exceeding 200 ADT, dust palliatives such as magnesium chloride or water must be applied regularly or else pavement should eventually be added to the surface.
+Air quality requirements dictate dust mitigation for roads exceeding 200 ADT, dust palliatives such as environmentally friendly liquids or water must be applied regularly or else pavement should eventually be added to the surface.
+While a gravel surface significantly reduces the initial construction costs one must be cognizant of the additional maintenance costs meeting air quality requirements might entail.